Contents

 How To Register A Business Name With ASIC

-Registering a business name is an easy and quick process that is done online.
-To register your business, go to the ASIC Website.
+Registering a business name is a simple and quick process that is done online through the Business Registration Service.

-First, you will need to check if the name you want is available.
-You can look through the ASIC Register to confirm this.
-Then, you will need to fill an online form.
-Once your application has been reviewed and processed, you can expect to receive your registered business name in the mail.
+First, check if the name you want is available.
+Then, fill out the online form.
+Once your application has been reviewed and processed, you will receive your registered business name.

-If you are still confused about this process or have any questions, our team at Sprintlaw will be more than happy to assist you.
+If you have any questions or need further assistance, our team at Sprintlaw will be more than happy to help.

 There is a lot to consider when registering your business.
 The process can be quite simple, but if you want to take that extra step and register as a company, the process can be a little trickier.
 If this sounds like your plan, it’s a good idea to chat to an expert lawyer who can help you out.